paulmillr/readdirp/README.md

 ### options

-- `fileFilter: ["*.js"]`: filter to include or exclude files.
+- `fileFilter`: filter to include or exclude files.
 A `Function`, string or Array of strings.
     - **Function**: a function that takes an entry info as a parameter and returns true to include or false to exclude the entry
     - **string**: a string (e.g., `index.js`)
     - **Array of strings**:
-- `directoryFilter: ['.git']`: filter to include/exclude directories found and to recurse into.
+- `directoryFilter`: filter to include/exclude directories found and to recurse into.
 Directories that do not pass a filter will not be recursed into.
 - `depth: 5`: depth at which to stop recursing even if more subdirectories are found
 - `type: 'files'`: determines if data events on the stream should be emitted for `'files'` (default), `'directories'`, `'files_directories'`, or `'all'`.
 Setting to `'all'` will also include entries for other types of file descriptors like character devices, unix sockets and named pipes.
 - `alwaysStat: false`: always return `stats` property for every file.
 Default is `false`, readdirp will return `Dirent` entries.
 Setting it to `true` can double readdir execution time - use it only when you need file `size`, `mtime` etc. Cannot be enabled on node <10.10.0.